 • the “splits” for each songwriter (the percentage of a song that each songwriter owns)

-Additional metadata: Digital music services like Spotify and Apple Music need to know if your recording is a live version, a cover song, in the Public Domain, or has explicit content.
-(ChrisJan Music does not produce any music with explicit content.)
+Additional metadata: Digital music services like Spotify and Apple Music need to know if your recording is a live version, a cover song, or in the Public Domain.

 High-quality audio: 16-bit WAV or FLAC is ideal (in stereo, at 44.1kHz sample rate).
 We do not accept MP3s files.
-If your sound files are not formatted properly, we can convert and master them for $9.95 each.
+If your sound files are not formatted properly, we can format and master them for $9.95 each.
 (We have voiceover talent and recording facilities if you need your audiobook recorded.)

 Cover artwork: Must meet these requirements: